Articles / Articulos / Aufsätze / Artikoloj

 Sonntag, S. & Cardinal, L.

 Cited by 2 other publications

 Gobbo, Federico & László Marácz

-This list is based on CrossRef data as of 05 february 2021.
+This list is based on CrossRef data as of 30 november 2023.
 Please note that it may not be complete.
 Sources presented here have been supplied by the respective publishers.
-Any errors therein should be reported to them.